 Sorry but due to the high courier costs we are unable to offer any delivery service to any European Countries and the following postcodes.
 GY KW IV AB PH KW HS ZE IM BT DD JE PO30 PO31 PO32 PO33 PO34 PO35 PO36 PO37 PO38 PO39 PO40 PO41

-The term espalier refers to the way fruit trees are trained to grow against a wall.
+Fan Trained Pear Trees For Sale - The term Espalier or Fan refers to the way fruit trees are trained to grow against a wall.
 It makes the tree easier to prune and the fruit easier to pick.
 This decorative method was often used in traditional walled kitchen gardens and is perfectly suited to growing fruit in the smaller garden.
 The advantage is that you can also buy a ready-trained tree.
 Perfect for the small garden, an espalier tree has branches trained horizontally on either side of the stem to make a compact, but productive tree.

 Receive 2% Reward Points for products purchased.

 Receive Reward Points for writing a review and/or sharing this product.